lgautier/fastq-and-furious/README.md

 The documentation is currently a little sparse.
 The docstring for `fastqandfurious.fastqandfurious.readfastq_iter()` is best starting point.
+The code for the benchmark (see below) is also a good source of information as it can show how to use when compared to the other parser benchmarked.

 There is a little utility to try it out on your own files.